tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 |------------------------------------------->|
 |                                            |
 ~~~
-{: #fig-upload-transfer-procedure-init title="Upload Transfer Procedure Initiation"}
+{: #fig-upload-creation-procedure title="Upload Creation Procedure"}

-2) If the connection to the server gets interrupted during the Upload Transfer Procedure, the client may want to resume the upload.
+2) If the connection to the server gets interrupted during the Upload Creation Procedure, the client may want to resume the upload.
 Before this is possible, the client must know the amount of data that the server was able to receive before the connection got interrupted.
 To achieve this, the client uses the Offset Retrieving Procedure ({{offset-retrieving}}) to obtain the upload's offset.

 ~~~
 Client                                      Server